 Sudhagad Fort (aka Bhorapgad) is a hill fort near Pali, Maharashtra.
 The fort is situated in the vicinity of Sudhagad Wildlife Sanctuary.

-Sudhagad Fort has rich architecture and one of the most well-preserved forts, its walls and fortifications are largely intact.
-Both entrance, fortification, huge bastions, temples, cisterns, granaries and many more.
+Sudhagad Fort has rich architecture and is one of the most well-preserved forts, its walls and fortifications are largely intact.
+Both entrances, fortifications, huge bastions, temples, cisterns, granaries and many more.

 Sudhagad fort trek is a short weekend gateway for trekkers from Mumbai and Pune.
 The fort is almost equidistant from both the cities.